bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/README.md

 # EMS bus info page

 ## EMS bus interface schematic
-If you only intend to read out the bus, you just need to build the top part of the schematic (the RX part), and the capacitor from the bottom part.
+If you only intend to read out the bus, you just need to build the top part of the schematic (the RX part), and the 100nF capacitor from the bottom part.
 When you also want to write to the bus build the entire schematic.
 ![EMS bus interface schematic](http://www.mikrocontroller.net/attachment/95287/EMS_Interface.png)

-(The schematic is originally from the website http://wiki.neo-soft.org).
+(The schematic is originally from the website http://wiki.neo-soft.org and it is the reverse engineered schematic of a Buderus service key).

-Depending on which Arduino you use connect the RX pin of the Arduino serial port to the RX_out pin in the schematic.
+Depending on which Arduino you use connect the RX pin of the Arduino serial port to the RX_OUT pin in the schematic.
-TX goes to TX_in.
+TX goes to TX_IN.
 Do not connect the 12V pin of the service jack.
 It does not matter which EMS bus pin you connect to which pin, the bridge rectifier will make sure both orientations will work.

+The 100nF (=0,1uF) capacitor is a bypass capacitor to ensure a stable voltage for the LM393 (See the LM393 datasheet).

 The 2 'N/A' components on the left are 2 poly fuses.
 Include them or not, your choice.
 The 4 parallel resistors in the transmitter part can be replaced by a single 1W ~100 Ohm resistor.

 There are more components that are not that strict, I used f.i. a LM339 instead of the LM393.

+Furthermore the 4,7mH inductors are pretty huge, likely 4,7uH is the correct value.

 One improvement to the circuit would be using optocouplers on the right side where you interface them with your logic.
-Without those in theory a voltage burst on the bus could destroy your Arduino.
+Without those in theory a voltage burst on the bus could destroy your Arduino or vice versa.

-The line 'U_REF' is an internal voltage, just connect every 'U_REF' line together and you are done.
+The line 'U_REF' is an internal voltage for the comparators, just connect every 'U_REF' line together and you are done.

-Here is the Rx part of the schematic on a small breadboard:
+Here is the Rx part of the schematic on a small breadboard (working example, no layout available):

 ![EMS schematic on a breadboard](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/Documentation/ems-breadboard.JPG?raw=true)